-Party killer paroled: man who stabbed teen Augustine Borrell to death in Herne Bay now a free man
+Party killer paroled: Man who stabbed teen Augustine Borrell to death in Herne Bay now free

-The man who murdered schoolboy Augustine Borrell at a party in Auckland's Herne Bay in 2007 is now a free man after being granted parole.
+The man who murdered schoolboy Augustine Borrell at a party in Auckland's Herne Bay in 2007 is now free after being granted parole.

 Haiden Mark Davis was released from prison this week after appearing before the Parole Board earlier this month.